himmAllRight/himmAllRight-source/content/post/switched-to-joplin-notes.md

 HTML</div>

 Lastly, org files can be [exported](https://orgmode.org/manual/Exporting.html) to all sorts of file types (md, html, pdf, latex).
-By combining exporting with [internal linking](https://orgmode.org/manual/Internal-links.html), I was able to create a nice system for my archived notes.
-I created an `index.org` file which linked to each week's notes (each note file also linked back to the index).
-Each week, I would archive the html export of a note, and add it to the index list.
+By combining export feature with [internal linking](https://orgmode.org/manual/Internal-links.html), I was able to create an organized system for my archived notes.
+I created an `index.org` file which linked to each week's notes, and each note file also linked back to the index.
+Every week, I would archive the html export of a note, and add it to the index list.
 This meant I could browse my old notes as a website.

 ### What I liked

 - `org-mode` is great.
-- I could take all my notes in a simple markdown
+- I could take all of my notes in a simple markdown language (org)
-- Simple code-block support
+- Good code-block support
 - Note linking
 - Exported to html (or txt, md, pdf, or anything really)
 - My previous notes were all exported to an archive website

 ### Issues
-- Basically _had_ to use emacs for any edits
+- I _had_ to use emacs for any edits
-- Note supported on mobile devices
+- Not supported (*well*) on mobile devices
-- As I used more `.md` syntax for stuff, I found myself fumbling between `org` and `md` syntax often.
+- As I used more `.md` syntax for other applications, I found myself fumbling between `org` and `md` syntax often.
 - Syncing issues (mostly Nextcloud issues.
-Seafile helped, but still)
+Seafile helped, but it still occurred)

 All in all, I loved taking notes in org-mode.
-However, I wanted something that could be used on *all* my devices, and was able to more easily translate outside of emacsOS.
+However, I wanted something that could be used on *all* my devices, and was more easily translatable outside of "emacsOS".

 ## The Switch - Joplin